Category Theory for Programming: Solutions to Selected Exercises

 The right-hand-side is given by

 Hence, by the induction hypothesis, the both sides are equal. \end{itemize}

 \end{enumerate} \end{solution}

-\begin{solution}[\cref{exer:kleisli_triple_maybe}] Before we continue with this exercise, we first fix some notation.
+\begin{solution}[\cref{exer:kleisli_triple_exception}] Before we continue with this exercise, we first fix some notation.
 Since $X+E$ is the disjoint union of $X$ and $E$, we have the canonical inclusions which we denote by

-Hence, a function whose domain is $X+E$ is completely determined by specifiying where each $i^X_l(x)$ and each $i^X_r(e)$ are mapped to. \textit{Notice that this is precisely the notation and the universal property of the coproduct (in $\SET$)}.
+Hence, a function whose domain is $X+E$ is completely determined by specifying where each $i^X_l(x)$ and each $i^X_r(e)$ are mapped to. \textit{Notice that this is precisely the notation and the universal property of the coproduct (in $\SET$)}.

 For each set $X\in\Ob \SET$, we define:

 For each function $f\in\CHom{\Ob \SET}{X}{Y+E}$, we define:

 We now show that the properties of a Kleisli triple hold: \begin{enumerate} \item For each set $X$, we have to show $\eta_X^{*} = \Id[X+E]$: \begin{itemize} \item If $z=i^X_l(x)$, then